nauarchus/AGLDTcatss/README.md

 > *The Gospel of Matthew is located in the tlg001 subfolder of the New Testament folder tlg0031.*

-All document filenames use this author.work composite key as a prefix, with periods placed between fields and after the composite key.
+Work filenames use this author.work composite key as a prefix, with periods placed between fields and after the composite key.

 > *The Gospel of Matthew has the composite cts_urn identifier tlg0031.tlg001.*